open-telemetry/oteps/text/0148-sampling-probability.md

 as the new parent context sampling probability.
 If the decision is true, begin sampling a sub-rooted trace with adjusted count `1/I`.

-According to current accounts, this Sampler is no longer used at Google.
+According to current statements, this Sampler is no longer used at Google.

 ### Non-Tracing applications

+TODO: Counting spans is critical.
+Want this done before trace assembly.

-TODO: sampling for just spans or metrics, logs
+TODO: Sampling for just spans or metrics, logs.
-TODO: weighted sampling
-TODO: tail sampling

 #### StatsD metric events